venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/developer_guides/bootflow_xip.md

   - Add a MPU/MMU entry to mark the flash region as executable + cached
   - And update the linker command to mark the code/rodata sections as `FLASH` instead of RAM.
   - Rest of the steps remain exactly the same as non-XIP case.

+## Enabling secure XIP using OTFA

+- Applications stored in external flash are susceptible to physical and logical attacks.
+Ensuring the security and safety of the image executed in place is important to achieve advanced security for the device.
+- Signing and encrypting application image to be executed from flash enables this.
+AM261X and AM263PX are equipped with OTFA (On-The-Fly-Authentication and Decryption) hardware module to authenticate and decrypt an application running from flash.
+- OTFA can be configured to authenticate and decrypt up to four distinct regions in the flash, with different keys.
+- The application binary, converted to MCELF format is post-processed for safety and security using the __`genimage.py`__ tool [Refer \ref TOOLS_BOOT]

+To enable security in XIP image,
+  1. Enter the OTFA configuration settings in JSON format like below:
+    \code
+    {
+    "mac_size": 4,
+    "regions": [
+        {
+            "start": "0x60000000",
+            "size": "0x1000000",
+            "authKeyID" : 1,
+            "authKey": "../../../../../../source/security/security_common/tools/boot/signing/mcu_custMek.key",
+            "encKeyID" : 1,
+            "encKey": "../../../../../../source/security/security_common/tools/boot/signing/mcu_custMek.key",
+            "kdSalt" : "../../../../../../source/security/security_common/tools/boot/signing/kd_salt.txt",
+            "keyFetchMode" : 1,
+            "cryptoMode":"gcm",
+            "eccEnable": false
+        }
+        ]
+    }
+    \endcode
+    * KeyIDs correspond to the indices of the keys in Keyring, which will be used by __HsmServer__ for authentication and decryption.
+        * If KeyID=1 [root key], HKDF derives a key from the input key file using the input salt.
+Derived keys will be used for signing and encryption.
+        * If KeyID >= 32, derivation is skipped.
+The plain key inputs are used for signing and encryption.
+        * Example JSON Path : mcu_plus_sdk/tools/boot/otfa_eccm/otfaConf.json
+  2. Build the application image with the above JSON file as a tool input
+      * Example : _`make -s DEVICE=am263px DEVICE_TYPE=HS oeconfig=mcu_plus_sdk/tools/boot/otfa_eccm/otfaConf.json all`_
+      * This generates
+          * a post-processed MCELF_XIP image, encrypted and authenticated with DSMEK
+          * a note-appended MCELF_RAM image, that contains the OTFA configuration parameters' details
+  3. Flash the image using uart_uniflash.py tool with any sbl_ospi bootloader. (example: sbl_ospi_multicore_elf)
+  4. If using auxiliary keys, generate a keyring certificate containing the same key material and import the certificate in SBL build

 ## Debugging XIP applications